We lead a fast-paced lifestyle where nutrition and health management can sometimes take a backseat.

 Instead of waiting for a health ailment to strike, you can follow the regime of eating healthy and in small portions right from the beginning.
 Sticking to your diet plan and believing in it completely is essentially the first step in managing your heart health and blood sugar levels.
 Your overall health ultimately depends on what you eat and how you eat hence, you must make a conscious effort to eat healthy and stick to your diet plan diligently.

-When it comes to heart patients, calorie calculation varies based on height, age and weight.
+When it comes to heart patients, calorie calculation varies based on height, age, and weight.
 Overweight heart patients are recommended to reduce weight apart from maintaining a healthy lifestyle.
-The key to eating healthy is consuming small portions especially during dinner as your body has a decreased metabolic rate at night and you would not be able to burn all the calories you consumed.
+Post heart attack recovery also requires modification in the present lifestyle to survive with a healthy heart.
+The key to eating healthy is consuming small portions, especially during dinner as your body has a decreased metabolic rate at night and you would not be able to burn all the calories you consumed.
 You can definitely manage your heart health and control your fluctuating sugar levels by eating healthy and inculcating one physical activity in your daily regime.